BristolOpenData/BristolOpenData.github.io/_posts/2017-10-14-Bristol-Open-Data-Challenge.md

 ---

-As part of Healthy City Week  (7-14 October), the City Innovation team at Bristol City Council are running a event to explore ways of using open data to encourage heatly transport.
+As part of Healthy City Week  (7-14 October), the City Innovation team at Bristol City Council are running a event to explore ways of using open data to encourage healthy transport.

+For further info, see https://www.eventbrite.co.uk/e/bristol-open-data-challenge-transport-for-a-healthier-bristol-registration-38110681073